 To Sum Up

 In this article, we approached and explained some relevant definitions related to types of limited companies in Ireland.
 So, a limited company is the most popular type of business structure in Ireland.
 When it comes to the type of a limited company to choose from, there are various options.
 The most popular legal framework and the most beneficial is LTD while LP is the oldest Irish business vehicle.
-If you’re still experiencing doubts, have unresolved issues, or need help with company registration in Ireland, you can always apply for assistance from Chern & Co specialists.
+If you’re still experiencing doubts, have unresolved issues, or need help with company registration in Ireland, contact Chern & Co specialists now for a first free private consultation.